 S-risks: Why they are the worst existential risks, and how to prevent them (EAG Boston 2017)

-S-risks are risks where an adverse outcome would bring about suffering on an astronomical scale, vastly exceeding all suffering that has existed on Earth so far.
+S-risks are risks of events that bring about suffering in cosmically significant amounts.
+By “significant”, we mean significant relative to expected future suffering.
 The talk was aimed at an audience that is new to this concept.
 For a more in-depth discussion, see our article Reducing Risks of Astronomical Suffering: A Neglected Priority.

 I’ll talk about risks of severe suffering in the far future, or s-risks.
 Reducing these risks is the main focus of the Foundational Research Institute, the EA research group that I represent.